-The job market is one of the most reliable factors to assess when looking at a country’s economy and what we are seeing across Europe, the United Kingdom and England specifically, is that unemployment is at an all time high, particularly in those of school leaving and graduate age.
-Searching for employment can be stressful no matter what the state of the economy might be and there are two possible ways for you to go about it.
-As a job seeker you can either trawl the internet and the job pages of local newspapers.
-This will put all the responsibility on you and it might take some serious shoe leather for things to turn your way.
+Searching for employment can be stressful no matter what the state of the economy might be and there are many possible ways for you to go about it.
+As a job seeker you could trawl the internet and the job pages of local newspapers.
+This has the disadvantage of putting all the responsibility on you and it can take a lot of dedication to make progress.
+However, a lot of people do prefer to contact companies directly, and a lot of companies still prefer to cut out the unnecessary middle man.

 For example, an employment agency might contact you saying that they have possible job opportunities for you and all they need is your references.

-- But this is not true; they want your references to expand their own data base of employers.
+- But this is not always true – they often want your references to expand their own database of employers.

 - They may also ask the incorrect name of an old employer in order to trick you into giving them the correct one.